 Remember, too, that if you list only one choice, and we cannot place you, you will not have another chance to select courses until the end of the course assignment run, and your choices may be much more limited.
 List in advance as many options as are acceptable to you.

-If you participated in the Global Talent Search in a previous year, or if you took the required test in December 2011 or earlier, you should be able to have your application in house by January 11, when the first course assignment process will be run.
+If you participated in Talent Search in a previous year, or if you took the required test in December 2017 or earlier, you should be able to have your application in house by January 17, when the first course assignment process will be run.

 To maximize the number of students who are able to attend the program, all summer programs participants are limited initially to enrolling in just one three-week session.

 Students may submit requests as soon as they have received an initial course placement.
-However, we will not begin considering students for assignment to an additional session until March 3.
+However, we will not begin considering students for assignment to an additional session until February 23.
 Students whose forms are received in our office by Wednesday of a given week will be notified of their status by email on Friday of that week.
-They will be considered for placement using the same computer ranking system described under “How Courses are Assigned.”
+They will be considered for placement using the same computer ranking system described under “How Courses Are Assigned.”

 Although we would like to accommodate all students who apply to the program, due to space limitations this is not possible.
 For this reason, we urge all families to have a back-up plan for the summer.
 Please do not assume that your child will be attending the program until you have received your Course Assignment Packet.